 Now, none of that can be your concern.
 With your data in the cloud, now companies like Google and Microsoft can worry about power failures and hardware troubles.
 If there is a power failure (which is quite difficult to occur with their advanced backup solutions they employ), you don’t have to bother with troubleshooting anything.
 That’s all on them.
 If a stick of memory fails in a server on their end, it costs you nothing to troubleshoot or replace.
 All you have to do is manage your library and relax.

-The only down side to it all is you have to trust your information in the cloud (for those who have troubles with this).
+The only downside to it all is you have to trust your information in the cloud (for those who have troubles with this).
 You have to question what you upload.
 For example, you may want to prevent from including any “special” home videos that show too much.
 I would also hope that you wouldn’t upload anything pirated as I am sure that would become a focus for policing at some point in the future.
-However, if you have a large collection of paid-for content including music, movies, TV content and more, then you could have at it.
-All of your pictures you have taken throughout the years and more.
+However, if you have a large collection of paid-for content including music, movies, TV content, and more, then you could have at it.
+All of the pictures you have taken throughout the years and more.
 All of this can be sent to the cloud and managed from there.
 Turn your PC off and give it a rest.